Azure/arm-deploy/README.md

 * `parameters`: Specify the path or URL to the Azure Resource Manager deployment parameter values file (local / remote) and/or specify local overrides.
 * `deploymentMode`: `Incremental`(default) (only add resources to resource group) or `Complete` (remove extra resources from resource group) or `Validate` (only validates the template).
 * `deploymentName`: Specifies the name of the resource group deployment to create.
-* `failOnStdErr`: Specify whether to fail the action if some data is written to stderr stream of az cli.
+* `failOnStdErr`: **Conditional** Specify whether to fail the action if some data is written to stderr stream of az cli.
 Valid values are: true, false.
 Default value set to true.
+* `whatIf`: **Conditional** Instruct the command to run deployment What-If.
+Valid values are: true, false.
+Default value set to false.
+* `whatIfExcludeChangeTypes`: **Conditional** Space-separated list of resource change types to be excluded from What-If results.
+Valid values: Create, Delete, Deploy, Ignore, Modify, NoChange, Unsupported.
+* `whatIfResultFormat`: **Conditional** The format of What-If results.
+Valid values: FullResourcePayloads, ResourceIdOnly.
+Default value: FullResourcePayloads.
+* `rollbackOnError`: **Conditional** The name of a deployment to roll back to on error, or use as a flag to roll back to the last successful deployment.
+This parameter is only available for resourceGroup scope.
+Valid values are: true, false or name of a deployment.
+Default value set to false.

+More info on parameters can be found [here](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az_deployment_group_create-optional-parameters)

 ## Outputs
 Every template output will be exported as output.